About: The Extended Mix

 I had grown up watching – and loving – a specific branch of non-mainstream Indian cinema from the 1980s, most of which was scored by the venerable but little-known composer Vanraj Bhatia.
 In my final year of college, I wrote him a letter, and couldn’t quite believe it when he called me up and invited me to meet him.
 He must have been impressed that I knew so much about him, for he soon made me his archivist.
 Three thousand pages of handwritten scores and a hundred hours of tape later, I’m convinced the man is an institution.
-He deserves better than his current penniless, forgotten existence (he is 93 years old), and attempting to remedy this situation is my proudest achievement.
+He passed away a few years later at the age of 93, and deserves better than remaining a footnote in the history of music – something I have been trying to change.

 With composer Vanraj Bhatia at his residence, 2016.

 Blasphemous as it may sound, music isn’t everything to me.
-I’d like to earn a living making music simply because it’s what I do best: ideally as a film composer, but also in a band, or as a hired gun, or even by writing classical music on my days off.
-That doesn’t mean I can’t, or shouldn’t, do anything else: who knows what the next whim holds?
+I’d like to earn a living making music simply because it’s what I do best: as a film composer, in a band, as a hired gun, or even by writing classical music on my days off.
+That doesn’t mean I can’t, or shouldn’t, do anything else.

-The most I can tell you about my music is that I don’t write anything I wouldn’t like to listen to – and I will read/watch/listen to anything once.
+The most I can tell you about my work is that I don’t create anything I wouldn’t like to consume – and I will read/watch/listen to anything once.
 All my major influences, musical and otherwise, were innovators within the constraints of a well-entrenched system.
 They straddled different worlds and idioms without making a big deal of it, and also tended to be brutally honest and/or laughably uncool.
 All this means they either became hidden-in-plain-sight phenomena or fell through the cracks of history: if you’ve never heard of something, it isn’t necessarily because it’s bad!
 I love showing people there’s always a road less traveled by – and taking that road myself.